2005 Chevrolet Colorado Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your 2005 Chevrolet Colorado
+A guide to repairs, service, and maintenance costs for your 2005 Chevrolet Colorado

 The heater - AC blower motor may stop working at one or more speeds due to a faulty blower motor resistor block.

 The engine may develop a misfire due to worn valve seats.
 This fault will cause the Check Engine Light to illuminate.
 Replacement of the cylinder head may be required to correct this concern.